-Response: Use of the DLDS system instead of SLED-II for the main linac RF power compression and distribution has several implications to the development, construction and operation of NLC/GLC.
+Response: Use of the DLDS system instead of SLED-II for the main linac RF power compression and distribution has several implications to the development, construction and operation of the X-band LC.
 Some benefits are noted as follows:

-- The DLDS can be designed and built in such a way that it does not affect the bunch train structures and beam current specifications.
-Its implementation is transparent to the design of the rest of GLC/NLC, such as the beam sources, pulse compressors, collimators and the beam delivery systems. - The DLES, with the same RF pulse length, offers an improvement of the power efficiency of ~15%, compared to SLED-II. - The DLDS system is able to compress longer klystron pulses (2.4 μs or 3.2 μs) without loss of efficiency, contrary to the case with SLED-II where in NLC/GLC designs the pulse length of 1.6μs is considered the optimum.
-If the modulator and klystrons can produce longer pulses, then use of the DLDS system with higher compression ratios will - - Reduce the number of power sources (modulators, klystrons, low-level rf drive and controls), - Improve the modulator efficiency (~14%) at longer pulse lengths, - And overall, contribute to a substantial reduction of the operating costs, with a total power efficiency improvement up to ~30% (please check the number!).
+- The DLDS can be designed and built in such a way that it does not affect the bunch train structure and beam current specifications.
+Its implementation is transparent to the design of the rest of the X-band LC, such as the beam sources, pulse compressors, collimators and the beam delivery systems. - The DLDS, with the same RF pulse length, offers an improvement of the power efficiency of ~15%, compared to SLED-II. - The DLDS system is able to compress longer klystron pulses (2.4 μs or 3.2 μs) without loss of efficiency, contrary to the case with SLED-II, where the pulse length of 1.6 μs is considered the optimum.
+If the modulator and klystrons can produce longer pulses, then the DLDS system with higher compression ratios will - Reduce the number of power sources (modulators, klystrons, low-level rf drive and controls), - Improve the modulator efficiency (~14%) at longer pulse length, - Overall, the DLDS has the potential for a substantial reduction in the operating costs, by decreasing the linac rf power consumption by as much as 25% and by reducing the number of klystrons replaced by half.